matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 # Notes for experienced PD users

-Objects in the Instrument Maker library are based on audio connections — at present, there aren't really any traditional messages in use.
+Instrument Maker objects are created in Pd Vanilla for maximum compatibility — they are all abstractions, and free to open and explore!
+Hopefully there will be better documentation within the patches soon.

-The im.sensor inputs are actually MIDI CC inputs converted to audio!
-This is intended to create continuity between working with the Raspberry Pi and Bela (which presents sensor inputs as audio).
+Objects in the Instrument Maker library all use audio connections — at present, there aren't really any traditional "control" messages in use.

 There are only two elements available: objects and cables.
 This reinforces a deliberate separation of interface and code.
 Users are not encouraged to use GUI objects (including messages) in the initial stages, which might feel counter-intuitive to some people!

 This also means that we can stay in edit mode 100% of the time..avoiding opening the abstractions by accident.

-Instrument Maker objects are created in Vanilla for maximum compatibility — they are all abstractions!
+The inputs described here are roughly equivalent to "pins" on an Arduino or Bela board.

-Input is roughly equivalent to "pin" on an Arduino or Bela board.
+The im.sensor objects are actually MIDI CC inputs converted to audio with a range 0-1!
+This is intended to create continuity between working with Bela (which presents sensor inputs as audio) and platforms like the Raspberry Pi.